 Useful in a variety of lighting scenarios, cross star filters add a bit of flair to an image, without looking overly fake.
 Cross star filters are best used when there’s just one or two light sources—a lot of small lights turned into stars can get a bit distracting.
 Light sources can range from the sun to artificial light.

 Can the cross star filter be mimicked in Photoshop?
 Yes, but it’s not the simplest edit.
 Adding a filter to the end of your lens is much less time intensive, and cross star filters are rather inexpensive.
+You can learn how to practically mimick such filters in our professional online photoshop course.

 Soft or Diffusion Filters